This Privacy Statement was amended on 31 March 2022.

 From time to time we work with other parties.
 In such cases, we always check first whether sharing information with business partners is permitted.
 Sometimes we share joint responsibility for the use of personal data with a business partner (joint controllers).
 We reach agreement with these parties on who plays what role, and how we jointly safeguard your data protection rights.

 We may pass on your personal data to Visa if you have a Visa Card, or to Mastercard if you have a Mastercard.

 In the case of a Business Card or Corporate Card: Your employer

 If you have a Business Card or Corporate Card of your employer, your employer will receive account statements which list the payments you made with the Business Card or Corporate Card.

-If you have previously purchased a product or service from us, we are keen to keep you informed about similar products and services we offer that are suited to your needs.
-This also applies if you are a visitor to our website.
-In order to do this properly, we use various sources.
-These are described below.
+If you have previously purchased a product or service from ICS, we would like to offer you ICS products and services that best suit you.
+This also applies when you visit our website.
+In order to send you tips and offers, we may use information obtained from various sources:

 - The personal data that we received from you in the context of the contract and what products you have with us.